-Medication assisted treatment, sometimes referred to as MAT, is a type of addiction treatment that utilizes medications as part of recovery.
+Medication-assisted treatment, often referred to as MAT, is a type of addiction treatment that utilizes medications as part of recovery.
 Historically, medication assisted treatment has been used in relation to opioid addictions and alcohol use disorders.
 More recent years have seen the method expanded to address other substance abuse disorders.
-One of the biggest questions people have about the approach is, “How long is MAT?”
+One of the biggest questions people have about the approach is, “How long is medication-assisted treatment?”

-As already outlined, medication assisted treatment length is highly flexible.
+As mentioned, medication-assisted treatment length is highly flexible.
 Rather than detracting from its efficacy, this flexibility ensures more people who can benefit from this approach are able to take advantage of it.
-When people ask, “How long is MAT?” it can be frustrating to not get an exact answer.
+When people ask, “How long is medication-assisted treatment?” it can be frustrating to not get an exact answer.
 But context and situation are major determinants of this approach.

 A few examples are in order here.
 For instance, someone who has struggled with a heroin addiction for five years and is at risk for dangerous behavior requires a different approach from someone who has only had an addiction for six months.
-Then again, someone with an alcohol use disorder needs a different type of medication assisted treatment compared to someone who is addicted to benzodiazepines.
+Then again, someone with an alcohol use disorder needs a different type of medication-assisted treatment compared to someone with a benzo addiction.

 The severity of an addiction is often one of the foremost considerations in determining medication assisted treatment length.
 People with less severe addictions naturally need less time receiving medication assisted treatment.
 In addition, completing a round of medication assisted treatment may not conclude the need for treatment overall.
 It may just serve as the beginning to a longer set of interventions such as therapy and support group attendance.